DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

   - Name : odmapiusers
   - Click 'Create' Button

-We need to augment the token by the user identifier and group properties that will be used for the ODM authentication and authorization mechanism.
+We need to augment the tokens by the user identifier and group properties that will be used for the ODM authentication (in ID tokens) and authorization (in access tokens) mechanisms.

 * Select Claims tab